-166 damage shall be determined by the building official.
-This does not preclude the reestablishment 167 of nonconforming residential density as allowed by 49.XX.XXX.
-168 169 Intentional destruction.
-When a nonconforming structure or nonconforming portion of a 170 structure is intentionally damaged by fire or other causes by the owner, the reestablishment of 171 the nonconforming use is prohibited.
+Accidental destruction.
+When a nonconforming structure or nonconforming portion of a structure is damaged by fire or other causes beyond the control of the owner to an extent of more than 75 percent of its replacement cost at time of the damage, it shall not be reconstructed except in conformity with the provisions of this code.
+The extent of building damage shall be determined by the building official.
+This does not preclude the reestablishment 166 167 of nonconforming residential density as allowed by 49.XX.XXX.
+168 Intentional destruction.
+When a nonconforming structure or nonconforming portion of a 169 structure is intentionally damaged by fire or other causes by the owner, the reestablishment of 170 171 the nonconforming use is prohibited.
 172 If at any time a nonconforming structure is abandoned or brought into conformity with 173 this title, the structure shall thereafter conform to all the regulations of the zone in which it is 174 located.
 175 Tenant improvements or renovations within an existing structure shall not be 176 considered an enlargement or an alteration as described in subsection XX above.
-177 This subsection shall not be construed to allow the expansion of a nonconforming 178 density or use of structure, which is governed by sections XXXX.
-179 A nonconforming structure may not be enlarged, altered or reconstructed until proof of 180 nonconforming status is established.
-181 182 Nonconforming Lots and Lot Fragments 183 A lot rendered substandard in size by the adoption of this title may nonetheless be used 184 provided if all of the following can be met: 185 The use does not have a minimum lot size greater than the minimum lot size required 186 by the underlying zoning district; 187 Any associated district-specific, dimensional, and development and design standards 188 such as setbacks, parking, landscaping, etc. are met; and 189 The lot is accepted as legally nonconforming with proof of nonconforming status.
-190 191 When a nonconforming lot or lot fragment contains a dwelling unit that is damaged or 192 destroyed for any reason the structure may be rebuilt to the same footprint on the original 193 location with the exception of encroachments into public rights-of-way or adjacent property.
-Page 7 of 13
+This subsection shall not be construed to allow the expansion of a nonconforming 177 density or use of structure, which is governed by sections XXXX.
+178 179 A nonconforming structure may not be enlarged, altered or reconstructed until proof of 180 nonconforming status is established.
+181 182 Nonconforming Lots and Lot Fragments 183 A lot rendered substandard in size by the adoption of this title may nonetheless be used 184 provided if all of the following can be met: The use does not have a minimum lot size greater than the minimum lot size required 185 by the underlying zoning district; 186 187 Any associated district-specific, dimensional, and development and design standards 188 such as setbacks, parking, landscaping, etc. are met; and The lot is accepted as legally nonconforming with proof of nonconforming status.
+189 190 191 When a nonconforming lot or lot fragment contains a dwelling unit that is damaged or destroyed for any reason the structure may be rebuilt to the same footprint on the original 192 location with the exception of encroachments into public rights-of-way or adjacent property.
+193 Page 7 of 13